How Are Independent Contractor Truck Driver Taxes Different?

-The latest meal rates are published online by the IRS in Publications 1542, Per Diem Rates.
+Meal expenses for truck drivers are published online by the IRS in Publications 1542, Per Diem Rates.
 This publication is only available online and is updated throughout the year as new per diem rates are announced by the General Services Administration.
 Usually, truck drivers can deduct only 50% of business-related meal expenses, although, truck drivers can deduct 80% of meal expenses while traveling away from the tax home if the meals take place during or in conjunction with any period subject to the Department of Transportation’s “hours of service” limits.
-For examples, interstate truck drivers who are under Department of Transportation regulations are subject to these limits.
+For example, interstate truck drivers who are under the Department of Transportation regulations are subject to these limits.
 If fuel is purchased, truck drivers may qualify to claim a fuel tax credit.

 Independent Contractor Driver Tax Deductions – Owner-Operators

-As an independent contractor truck driver, pay close attention to Schedule C. Expenses on Schedule C can be deducted, subtracting them from business income.
+For self-employed truck driver tax deductions, pay close attention to Schedule C. Expenses on Schedule C can be deducted, subtracting them from business income.

 Independent Contractor Truck Driver Taxes – Purchased Vehicle